 Temperature Controller

-Real-time temperature controller designed for industrial/laboratory applications.
-The system leverages the dual-core architecture of the ESP32 to separate the PID regulation logic from the communication stack.
+Real-time temperature controller designed for industrial and laboratory applications.
+The system leverages the dual-core architecture of the ESP32 to separate deterministic PID regulation logic from the asynchronous communication stack.

 Practical Application: Zinc Oxide (ZnO) Synthesis